16 successful ways to use video storytelling in marketing

 It’s also a case study in working your angles.
 They understand that their name is one of the most interesting things about their brand, and lean into it to support an image of quirkiness that prospects will associate with them.
 Rather than ignore their silly-sounding name, they’ve turned it into a brand asset.

-If going it alone, it can take some time to implement a video marketing plan that works for you.
-Once your first videos are up, you’ll probably have to tweak things based on your results.
 With some experience, you can begin trying more advanced techniques that guarantee attention-grabbing content.
 Here are some tips that’ll help strengthen your video marketing plan.

-Understanding the performance of your videos is vital to figuring out what’s working and what’s not.
 Besides the view count, it’s good to know how long viewers are watching and if/how they’re engaging with them.
-Fortunately, video hosting and social platforms like YouTube, Instagram, and Facebook offer these metrics in easily understood dashboards.
-After a few months online, see where those figures move and adjust your videos accordingly.
+Fortunately, video hosting and social platforms like YouTube, Instagram and Facebook offer these metrics in easily understood dashboards.

-Hop on Trends
+2. Hop on trends

 One of the best ways to evolve your video storytelling is to see what other brands and content creators are doing.
 What in their videos draws you to them?
 Why are they effective?
 How are audiences responding?

 Trends are trends for a reason: When something works, everyone wants in.
 Take what you see others doing and apply it to your business.
 If you’re unsure how to go about this, watch videos from your favorite businesses and try making a video in the same style.
-Note that we said “style”: Be careful not to steal their property or send your viewers to their website by mistake.

-If you don’t have the time or resources to become a video marketing expert (most don’t), there’s no substitute for experience.
-Superside dedicates talented professional creative teams to making compelling marketing videos.
 The cost of making effective videos is far more reasonable than it used to be, and partnering with a quality team means not having to purchase equipment or studio time yourself.
-Teams even ensure peak performance by fitting it neatly into your business’ marketing strategy.
+Teams even ensure peak performance by fitting it neatly into your business’s marketing strategy.

 Video storytelling is a powerful way to connect with your audience and relay your message.
-Good storytelling sharpens the tools already in your toolbox (strong visuals, graphics etc.), resulting in content that informs, entertains and strengthens your brand.
+Good storytelling sharpens the tools already in your toolbox (strong visuals, graphics, etc.), resulting in content that informs, entertains and strengthens your brand.
 Keep these tips in mind as you plan your next video marketing campaign.

 We know a thing or two about video storytelling.
 Talk to a Supersider today!